Getting stuck in

 As you might have guessed from several of my previous posts, the team I've been working in has recently been scaling an application.
-I've learned a bunch of things along the way, several of which I've got half-written articles about and which I'll totally finish one day, honest.
+I've learned a bunch of things along the way, and I've got half-written articles about several of them that I'll totally finish one day.

-One of the most awesome technologies I've started using is MogileFS, a distributed BLOB store.
-In our application we use this to store user-generated assets such as uploaded images and syndication feeds.
-I'll not go into the pros and cons of the technology here (I might do that another time), rather I'd like to share some code that we've found rather useful when handling image uploads and adding them to MogileFS: the MogileFilesystemBackend for AttachmentFu.
+One of the most useful technologies I've started using is [MogileFS](http://www.danga.com/mogilefs/), a distributed BLOB store.
+In our application we use it to store user-generated assets like uploaded images and syndication feeds.
+Rather than go into the pros and cons here, I'd like to share some code that's been genuinely useful: a `MogileFilesystemBackend` for [AttachmentFu](http://github.com/technoweenie/attachment_fu/tree/master).

 module Kernel